-To request an official transcript, please download the Transcript Request Form and either fax the completed form to (616) 538-0599 or mail to Grace Christian University, 1011 Aldon St. SW, Grand Rapids, MI 49509.
+To request an official transcript, visit the Transcript Request page on the Grace website.
 If the student has an outstanding balance or other hold on the account, the transcript will not be released until the hold has been resolved.
-Transcripts will be sent within three to five business days.
+Transcripts will be sent electronically, by mail, or will be available for pickup (as requested by the student) within two to three business days.
 Satisfactory financial status and a \$5 payment are required before transcripts are sent.

 An unofficial transcript can be accessed by current students in the Student Portal.
-Alumni of the university may request an unofficial transcript by completing the Transcript Request Form and checking the appropriate box.
+Alumni of the university may request an unofficial transcript by completing the Unofficial Transcript Request Form